Baby Essentials for the First 3 Months You Can’t Forget About

 16. Toque

-Our baby was born in the winter so a toque was baby necessity when we were out and about.
+Our baby was born in the winter, so a toque was a baby necessity when we were out and about.

 17. Sunglasses and Sun Hat

-We used both a hat and sunglasses.
-Her grandma gifted her cute sunglasses.
+We used both a hat and sunglasses with our daughter since her grandma gifted her with these cute sunglasses.

-Before she was 6 months, she didn’t bother trying to remove the sunglasses.
+Before she was six months old, she didn’t bother trying to remove the sunglasses.

 Like everything, you just have to be persistent about it.
-It took quite a few days, but eventually she knew that when mom puts on her sunglasses, she has to keep them on.
+It took quite a few days, but eventually, she knew that when Mom put on her sunglasses, she had to keep them on.

 Along with sunglasses, it’s a good idea to get a baby hat that protects your baby’s face and neck for those sunny days at the park or beach.